Best Dual Zone Camping Fridge Australia 2026: Top Picks Tested

 Key fitment considerations:

-• Caravan/camper trailer: All five models will fit in most caravan or camper trailer kitchens.
-The removable divider on the ARB and EvaKool gives extra flexibility.
+• Caravan/camper trailer: Both models fit in most caravan or camper trailer kitchens.

 • Ventilation: Leave at least 50mm clearance on all sides for airflow around the compressor.
 Restricted airflow means higher power draw and shorter compressor life.